felixlauyh/Get-clean-data-project/README.md

 Standard deviation on the other hand is easier as there is only one definition: *std*

-As a result, the column variables are filtered to exclude everything except columns variables that contain the words *mean()* or *std* using the grep function
+As a result, the column variables are filtered to exclude everything except column variables that contain the words *mean()* or *std* using the grep function
 For precaution, ignore.case = TRUE is used

 The merged data set is stripped of all columns except the following data: